techiedarren/platform-linux_riscv/README.md

-# Linux ARM: development platform for [PlatformIO](https://platformio.org)
+# Linux RISCV: development platform for [PlatformIO](https://platformio.org)

-Linux ARM is a Unix-like and mostly POSIX-compliant computer operating system (OS) assembled under the model of free and open-source software development and distribution.
-Using host OS (Mac OS X, Linux ARM) you can build native application for Linux ARM platform.
+Linux (RISC-V) is a Unix-like operating system that adheres mostly to the POSIX standard.
+It is developed and distributed following the principles of free and open-source software.
+Using host OS (Mac OS X, Linux) you can build native application for Linux RISC-V platform.

-* [Home](https://registry.platformio.org/platforms/platformio/linux_arm) (home page in the PlatformIO Registry)
-* [Documentation](https://docs.platformio.org/page/platforms/linux_arm.html) (advanced usage, packages, boards, frameworks, etc.)

 # Usage